engisalor/corpusama/README.md

 db_name: data/reliefweb_2000+.db
 # the column containing textual data (i.e., corpus texts)
 text_column: body_html
-# a file that specifies how to treat API metadata
-attribute_file: corpusama/source/params/rw-attribute.yml
 # the daily maximum number of API calls
 quota: 1000
 # a dictionary specifying how to throttle API calls